mchmarny/artomator/README.md

 # artomator (Artifact Registry Automator, naming is hard)

 [Artifact Registry (AR)](https://cloud.google.com/artifact-registry) `artomator`.
 When deployed, it creates Cloud Run services which subscribes to AR events.
-Whenever new image is published to any registry in this project, this service will:
+Whenever new image is published to any registry in specified project, this service will:

 * Sign that image based on its SHA using a specific KMS key
 * Generate [Software Bill of Materials (SBOM)](https://www.cisa.gov/sbom) for that image in ([JSON SPDX format](https://github.com/spdx/spdx-spec/blob/v2.2/schemas/spdx-schema.json))